CatherineMikelson/Python_Instacart/README.md

 # Instacart Python Project

 Objective: Perform initial data and exploratory analysis for Instacart, a US-based grocery store app.
-Analysis determined sale trends based on numerous factors including time of use, customer profile/demographic, etc., in order to a create targeted marketing campaigns.
+Identify sale trends based on numerous factors including time of use, customer profile/demographic, etc., in order to create targeted marketing campaigns.

 Data: Opensource Instacart data from 2017.